gravitational/teleport/docs/4.2/admin-guide.md

 ## Getting Help

-If you need help please ask on our [forum](https://community.gravitational.com).
-If you're a paying customer, please open a tick via our control panel.

-If you find a bug, please open an [issue on Github](https://github.com/gravitational/teleport/issues).
+If you need help, please ask on our [community forum](https://community.gravitational.com/).
+You can also open an [issue on Github](https://github.com/gravitational/teleport/issues).

+For commercial support, you can create a ticket through the [customer dashboard](https://dashboard.gravitational.com/).

-For commercial support, custom features or to try our commercial edition, [Teleport Enterprise](enterprise/index.md), please reach out to us:
+For more information about custom features, or to try our [Enterprise edition](enterprise/index.md) of Teleport, please reach out to us at [sales@gravitational.com](mailto:sales@gravitational.com).
-`sales@gravitational.com` .